BACK

 • Cause too much anxiety

-As an alternative to general anesthesia, you may also be able to have conscious sedation for your procedure.
+As an alternative to general anesthesia, you may also be able to have moderate or deep sedation or a regional anesthetic where part of your body is numb for your procedure.
 Sometimes, though, it is not enough to make you comfortable.
 Children may need general anesthesia for a medical or dental procedure to manage any pain or anxiety they may feel.

 Risks